odino/hmvc/README.md

-HMVC is mostly suitable for apps that need to modify parts of the DOM to generate user-specific content on the client-side, and will let them scale better: with HMVC, you can keep client-related informations on the client and customize views on the client, rather then the server, where you will be able to cache contents more aggressively and live a - definitely - happier life.
+HMVC is mostly suitable for apps that need to modify parts of the DOM to generate user-specific content on the client-side, and will let them scale better: with HMVC, you can keep client-related informations on the client and customize views **there** rather then the server; on the latter you will be able to cache contents more aggressively and live a - definitely - happier life.

 ``` html